Dreams Unlimited Travel

 Price

-Any other one way transfer (resort to port or port to resort/airport) $35 per person
+Any other one way transfer (Resort/Airport to Port Canaveral or Port Canaveral to resort/airport) $45 per person per segment

-Cruise Only (round trip airport to Port Canaveral) $69 per person
+Cruise Only (Round trip airport to Port Canaveral) $90 per person

 WHAT PAPERWORK WILL I RECEIVE CONCERNING MY CRUISE AND WHEN?

-You will receive a Shore Excursion and final payment reminder from Disney Cruise Line approximately 90 days prior to your cruise.
-If you’re sailing on the Magic, you’ll also receive information regarding tuxedo rental for the formal/semi-formal nights.
+You will receive a Shore Excursion and final payment reminder from Dreams Unlimited Travel or Disney Cruise Line approximately 75 - 90 days prior to your cruise.

 HOW DO I PRE-ORDER SHIPBOARD CREDITS?